-“A person's home—what it looks like, where it is, how it's lived in—reveals more about him than absolutely anything else in the world,” says New York designer Elaine Griffin.
+“A person's home—what it looks like, where it is, how it's lived in—reveals more about him than anything else in the world,” says personality–packed New York interior designer and lifestyle expert Elaine Griffin.
 “Think about it: you change clothes every day; you eat a different food at every meal.
 But you head home to the same house night after night.
 Feed someone, change his evening.
-Change his clothes, you impact his day.
-Change a person's environment, you change his life.
+Change his clothes, impact his day.
+But change a person's environment and you change his life.”

 “Stylewise, it's important that your house reflects who you are: where you come from, where you've been, where you are and where you're going.
-We want your home to be warm, we want it to be inviting, and we always want it to look like you and like nobody else—you are the soul of every room in your house.
+We want your home to be warm, we want it to be inviting, and we always want it to look like you—you’re the soul of every room in your house.”

 “My work as a decorator aims to implement a refined version of the client's own vision for his space, whatever the look, feeling, or style.
 Dictatorial design is a no–no–the decorator's hand should enhance a client's personality, never eclipse it.
 Whether classic or contemporary, minimalist mod or timeless antique, I'm about creating elegant, effortless-looking interiors that seem to have naturally evolved over time; warm, richly-textured rooms so delightfully inviting that one wishes to never leave them.”

 A cast member of NBC’s newest primetime design reality show, American Dream Builders hosted by Nate Berkus, Elaine is also the author of the bestselling Design Rules: The Insider’s Guide to Becoming Your Own Decorator (Gotham Books, 2009).
 A compendium of the rules, principles and proportions that define well–designed spaces and make them look great, Design Rules has become a go–to reference book and transformed Griffin into a home design authority for every style, price point and demographic.